microsoft/terminal/doc/cascadia/Cascading-Default-Settings.md

 ### How does this work with the settings UI?

-How can we tell that a setting should be written back to the user settings file?

-If we only have one version of the settings model (Globals, Profiles, ColorShemes, Keybindings), and the user changes one of the settings with the settings UI, how can we tell that settings changed?
+If we only have one version of the settings models (Globals, Profiles, ColorShemes, Keybindings) at runtime, and the user changes one of the settings with the settings UI, how can we tell that settings changed?

-If the value of the setting isn't the same as the defaults, then it could easily be added to the user's `profiles.json`.
-We'll have to do a smart serialization of the various settings models.
-We'll pass in the default version of that model during the serialization.
-If that object finds that a particular setting is the same as a default setting, then we'll skip serializing it.

-What happens if a user has chosen to set the value to _coincidentally_ the same value as the default value?
-We should keep that key in the user's settings file, even though it is the same.

-In order to facilitate this, we'll need to keep the originally parsed user settings around in memory.
-When we go to serialize the settings, we'll check if either the setting exists already in the user settings file, or the setting has changed.
-If either is true, then we'll make sure to write that setting back out.
+Fortunately, this should be handled cleanly by the algorithm proposed above, in the "Serializing User Settings" section.
+We'll only be serializing settings that have changed from the defaults, so only the actual changes they've made will be persisted back to the user settings file.

 ## Capabilities
 ### Security